fabric/fabric/sites/docs/upgrading.rst

     Please check Invoke's documentation before filing feature request tickets!

-- Fabric 2 is fully Python 3 compatible; as a cost, Python 2.5 support has been dropped (Python 2.6 remains supported, for the time being.)
+- Fabric 2 is fully Python 3 compatible; as a cost, Python 2.5 support has been dropped - in fact, we've dropped support for anything older than Python 2.7.
 - The CLI task-oriented workflow remains a primary design goal, but the library use case is no longer a second-class citizen; instead, the library functionality has been designed first, with the CLI/task features built on